 Mercury is a fintech company (not a bank) founded in 2017 that provides banking services to VC-backed startups through partnerships with FDIC-insured banks.

-The company maintains direct contractual relationships with each of their bank partners, including Choice Financial Group ($5.4B AUM), Column N.A. ($730M AUM), and Evolve Bank & Trust ($1.8B AUM).
+The company maintains direct contractual relationships with each of their bank partners, including Choice Financial Group ($6.1B in assets) and Column N.A. ($1.4B in assets), per FDIC data as of 3/31/2026.
 Customers enter into agreements with these partner banks during the onboarding process.

 Mercury's key milestones include launching their banking product in 2019 with $6M seed funding from Andreessen Horowitz, introducing venture debt and corporate cards in 2022, gaining $2B in deposits following the SVB collapse in 2023, and experiencing a data breach via partner Evolve Bank & Trust in 2024.